algao1/blurb/content/posts/gossip_glomers.md

 ## Challenge 5: Kafka-Style Log

-Here we implement a replicated log service similar to Kafka, it supports the following operations:
+Here we implement a replicated log service similar to Kafka, and it has to support the following operations:

 - `send` sends a message to be appended
 - `poll` returns a set of logs starting from the provided offset